A lot of left-handers find scissors the most awkward item to use, but fortunately the problem is easily remedied with proper left-handed scissors.

-These have the blades reversed so you get a clear sight of your cutting line and a clean cut and also have moulded grips designed to fit the left hand.
-Save 15% on the individual item prices by ordering this set.
+We have put together 3 of our most popular scissors and they all have the blades reversed so you get a clear sight of your cutting line and a clean cut.
+Save 18% on the individual item prices by ordering this set.

-- General purpose left handed scissors with blades reversed (code 671)
+- General purpose left handed scissors with blades reversed, overall length 200mm / 8in., soft grip handles (code 819)

 The products are packed in a good quality zip seal clear bag with an insert giving full product details and makes an ideal present.